MaestSi/MosaicViewer_CNBP/README.md

-# MosaicViewer
+# MosaicViewer_CNBP

-**MosaicViewer** is a pipeline for schematic visualization of expanded alleles with somatic mosaicism.
+**MosaicViewer_CNBP** is a pipeline for schematic visualization of expanded alleles with somatic mosaicism.
 Due to mosaicism, long sequencing reads can not be collapsed into an accurate consensus sequence.
 Therefore, only repeat annotation of each single read can be performed.
 MosaicViewer integrates tool for performing repeat annotation of noisy long reads, performs alignment to left and right flanking regions, and generates "simplified" reads, for easier identification of alternative motifs in IGV visualization.
 The pipeline has only been used for CNBP expanded alleles, but its applicability can be extended with minor modification.

 <p align="center">
   <img src="Figures/MosaicViewer.png" alt="drawing" width="400" title="MosaicViewer_pipeline">